gauthamvasan/blog/_posts/Musings/2022-01-07-mono-no-aware.md

 As he looks up at the night sky, he takes a deep breath in and slowly lets it go. <br>
-As the clouds start to disperse, he marvels at beauty of a starry night sky. <br>
+As the clouds start to disperse, he marvels at the beauty of a starry night sky. <br>
 Once again, he's moved by a deep, profound sense of wonder <br>
 <br>
-He senses electricity in the air. <br>
+He senses this indescribable electricity in the air. <br>
 He could almost reach out and feel <br>
 this playful, benevolent force around him. <br>
 He smiles as he realizes that there was no reason to be afraid. <br>
-All he had to do was let go. <br>
+All he had to do was let go ... <br>
 <br>
  </blockquote>